Who to Notify When Someone Dies | 2026 Opal Guide

 Request a credit freeze from all three bureaus to prevent identity theft.

 Notifying credit bureaus of your loved one’s passing can protect their identity from being stolen.
 Don’t rely on the Social Security Administration to do this for you.
 It can take the SSA up to a year to notify the credit agencies.
-There are three credit bureaus: Experian, TransUnion, and Equifax.
-However, once you notify one, the others will also be notified automatically.

 C. Service Providers and Memberships